North Carolina Landscape Contractor’s License Bond: A Comprehensive Guide

 How Much Does the North Carolina Landscape Contractor’s License Bond Cost?

-The $10,000 North Carolina Landscape Contractor’s License Bond costs just $100 per year.
+The $10,000 North Carolina Landscape Contractor’s License Bond costs either $100 per year or $10 per month.

 How Does North Carolina Define “Landscape Contractor”?

 To paraphrase North Carolina Statute 89D-11, a landscape contractor is any individual who performs landscaping and hardscaping services as an independent business.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.

 How Do Landscape Contractors Apply for a License in North Carolina?

 Contractors in North Carolina must navigate several steps to secure their landscape contractor’s license.
 Below are the general guidelines, but contractors should refer to the LCLB’s instructions page for details on the process.

 License Period – The North Carolina Landscape Contractor’s License expires on August 31 of each year and must be renewed before the expiration date